 The turning point, however, came in the 56th minute when Nani was shown a straight red card by Turkish referee Cakir for a high foot in a 50-50 challenge with Arbeloa.
 On first viewing, it looked a harsh decision and it certainly left Ferguson and the United players fuming with the officials.

-Mourinho responded to the man advantage by bringing on Modric for Arbeloa and the former Tottenham midfielder leveled the score in the 66th minute.
+Mourinho responded to the man advantage by bringing on Modric for Arbeloa and the former Tottenham midfielder levelled the score in the 66th minute.
 After picking the ball up 30 yards from goal, Modric breezed past Tom Cleverley and struck a thunderous effort in off the post from 25 yards.